 However, if they select ‘Not right now’ at this point, no biggie!
 Just don’t launch the official iOS dialogue and you can try this again at a later date when you feel your user is more engaged.

 3. User Experience

 Having a great user experience is critical to the success of your app.
-Anyone can have a great marketing team that have nailed the brand, optimized the app store page and gained some traction on social media.
+Anyone can have a great marketing team that have nailed the brand, optimised the app store page and gained some traction on social media.
 However, if users are downloading your app to discover your user experience is poor, then it’s likely they will never return.
 This makes all marketing efforts to get them to this point completely and utterly wasted.

-4. App Store Optimization (ASO)
+4. App Store Optimisation (ASO)

 ASO is one of the best ways to drive organic traffic to your app store page and boosting app downloads as a result.
 The idea is to get your app to rank as high as possible for the relevant search terms used by your target user.
 A search on the app store is what drives up to 67% of app downloads, making it the most used method for discovering and downloading new apps.
-App store optimization is not a one time job and involves continuous monitoring and improving where necessary.
-This includes your keywords, app name, icon, description, screenshots, video, category, cost, localization and user ratings.
+App store optimisation is not a one time job and involves continuous monitoring and improving where necessary.
+This includes your keywords, app name, icon, description, screenshots, video, category, cost, localisation and user ratings.